 Worse yet, what if they find another job or get hit by the proverbial bus?
 Who knows the administrator password?
+How does that software work?
+Where is the code?
 When was the last backup?
 Where are the backups?
-Who knows how to reset the email server when that one particular problem occurs?
-Where are the instructions on changing a user’s permission or locking out a terminated user?
+Who knows how to reset the database when that one particular problem occurs?
+Who is going to continue the development?
 How do you get that critical report to that important customer?

 How will your business survive and move forward?
 This is “The Risk of 1.”

 “The Risk of 1” refers to any single person or system that could either inadvertently or purposefully stop your business dead in its tracks.
-The solution is to build redundancy into every aspect of your network infrastructure and software and the person that runs both.
+The solution is to build redundancy into every aspect of your software and network infrastructure and the person that runs them.

-If you have one person that knows everything about the network, bring in someone to share the knowledge with AND help you through transitionary periods.
+If you have one person or vendor that knows everything about your software or network, bring in someone to share the knowledge with AND help you through transitionary periods.
+If you rely heavily on a software package, have a disaster recovery (DR) plan for when something goes wrong.
+If you rely heavily on a SQL server, implement a mirror server.
 If you have one server, implement a second one.
 If you rely heavily on the web, implement a second internet connection.
-If you rely heavily on a SQL server, implement a mirror.
-If you rely heavily on a software package, have a disaster recovery (DR) plan for when something goes wrong.

-This line of thinking should be applied to all of your critical IT systems, hardware, software, processes and people.
-Start with the most critical item (most likely your IT person) and make a list of failure points in your process.
+This line of thinking should be applied to all of your critical software IT systems, hardware, processes and people.
+Start with the most critical item (most likely your IT person or vendor) and make a list of failure points in your process.
 It doesn’t take long.
-Work your way through a list of servers, firewalls, switches, software, data roll-up processes, etc. Add a time frame to the list, like once every 2 months or once a quarter.
+Work your way through a list of software databases, servers, firewalls, switches, data roll-up processes, etc. Add a time frame to the list, like once every 2 months or once a quarter.
 In a year, you’ll have built redundancy into most of your IT systems.